reaper699/lisk-docs/Troubleshooting.md

      previousBlock: '15794674487202740739' },
   cause: 1 }
 ```

+`Fork Cause 1` means the node has received a block which has the correct block height, but the previous block id is different, hence a fork is detected.
+In this circumstance there are two outcomes.

+1. The node will discard the block and continue searching for the correct block.
+2. If the node forged the forking block, it will retain the block and be forked indefinitely.

+Mitigation

+In the instance of the second error, the node will continue to search other nodes in vain unable to find a common block.
+The node will need to be rebuilt using `bash lisk.sh rebuild`

 ##### Cause 2

 ##### Cause 3

+In this case it means your node has gone into an unrecoverable fork.
+The issue affecting these forks was fixed in the 0.1.2 release.
+Some delegates are still running 0.1.1, and therefore signing blocks which can't be properly verified.

+The fork cause 3 basically means the block being verified has been signed by a different delegate than expected.

 ```
 error 2016-04-05 07:23:54 Can't verify slot: 17900401180294209692